theolujay/vmlc-backend/README.md

-# Verboheit Mathematics League Competition Backend
+# vmlc-backend

 This is the backend service for the Verboheit Mathematics League Competition (VMLC).
 It provides APIs for participant registration, exams, scoring, leaderboards, and role-based workflows.

 Built with Django and Django REST Framework, this project is designed to scale and integrates with PostgreSQL, Redis, and Celery.
 Frontends (web or mobile) will consume this API.